John Wilson Special Collections

 The room also hosts strong collections in children's and English literature.

-Plan your visit to the John Wilson Special Collections.
+Plan your visit to the Special Collections on our Rules and Registration page.
 If you are interested in making an appointment or arranging a tour, please contact Special Collections Librarian Rachael Short through our contact form.

 Donors to The Library Foundation have generously helped Multnomah County Library expand these special collections and increase the exposure of these rare materials to the public.
 For more information about supporting these collections, contact Laura Fay at The Library Foundation.